bstag/Antler/.trae/documents/admin-interface-comprehensive-guide.md

----
-title: "Admin Interface - Comprehensive Guide"
+# Antler CMS Admin Interface - Comprehensive Guide

-description: "Complete guide to the powerful React-based Antler admin interface with advanced content management capabilities"
-group: "Admin Interface"
-order: 1
----
+## Overview

 The Antler CMS admin interface is a powerful React-based content management system that provides a complete solution for managing your static site content during development.
 It features a modern, responsive design with comprehensive content management capabilities.